TankEngine-ish/media_processing_script/README.md

 ## Part 2 - Extracting the audio from your video file

-It's worth noting that the larger your video file
+It's worth noting that the larger your video file the longer it would take for the caption generator to create them.

+That's why I've added a video to audio extraction part of my script to help you quicken the whole process.
+You can comment it out if not needed.